guijinSON/guijinSON.github.io/Learn_More.md

 <div align="center"> <h2> Projects </h2></div>
 <ul>
  <li> <strong>ColorBERT </strong></li>
- <ul> <li> Abstract </li>
+ <ul> <li> Abstract </br>
   ColorBERT is a project that questions the color-sensitivity of Pretrained Language Models (PLM).
 Our research team discovers that PLM lacks commonsense regarding color, and therefore conducted additional sensory fine-tuning procedures to boost its understanding.
-We construct a multimodal pipeline containing ColorBERT and EfficientNet to benchmark its performance on Visual Question Answering tasks.
+We construct a multimodal pipeline containing ColorBERT and EfficientNet to benchmark its performance on Visual Question Answering tasks.</li>
   <li> Roles </li>
   <ul>
    <li>Established an English Corpus dataset, compromised of 30K sentences, to fine-tune a DeBERTa model </li>
    <li>Constructed a TensorFlow 2.0 pipeline to fine-tune the model in a Cloud TPU environment</li>
    <li>Benchmarked performance on a VQA task using Toronto COCO-QA Dataset</li>
   </ul>
-  <li> Links to <a href="https://github.com/guijinSON/color-bert"> Repo </a></ul></br>
+  <li> Links to <a href="https://github.com/guijinSON/color-bert"> Repo </a></li></ul></br>

  <li> <strong>Data Science Boost I</strong> </li>
- <ul><li> Abstract </li>
+ <ul><li> Abstract </br>
 Founded a free on campus Data Science progam educating students Python and simple Korean NLP techniques.
-Operated website ,with 2000+ cumulative visitors, providing lecture videos and sample codes.
+Operated website ,with 2000+ cumulative visitors, providing lecture videos and sample codes. </li>
 </ul></br>

- <li> <strong> KoCLIP</strong> </li>
+ <li> <strong> KoCLIP</strong>
- <ul><li> Abstract </li>
+ <ul><li> Abstract </br>
  KoCLIP, a Korean port for OpenAI's CLIP, is the first attempt ever to open-source a multi-modal A.I in Korean.
 Our team utilizes a transfer-learning like method, by fine-tuning pretrained text and image encoder models.
-Two versions of the model, Base and Large is provided through a repository in HuggingFace.
+Two versions of the model, Base and Large is provided through a repository in HuggingFace.</li>
  <li>Roles</li>
  <ul>
   <li> Took part in writing the training scripts for the model </li>